muslimmuda15/portfolio/public/PRIVACY_POLICY_EN.md

 ## Third-Party Services

-AMB - Smart AutoClicker does not integrate any third-party analytics, advertising, or tracking services.
+AMB - Smart AutoClicker does not integrate any third-party analytics, or tracking services.
 The app operates entirely offline, except when you explicitly configure and use the API feature.

 ## API Feature